 “I’m being sued by the Catholic Church again,” Laverne announced, while reorganising her purse.“I have no words for that.”“How unlike you,” she mused.“Hold on, I thought you were working on a piece about the East African Lion,” I suddenly remembered.“Turns out all they do is sleep.
 My son can do that.”“Have you ever been to … Continue reading Model Behaviour

 Remember, Man, that you are dust And unto dust you shall return...
-God, if we're due to re-combust Am I okay to keep the urn?
+God, if we're due to re-combust Do you give discounts on the urn?